openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 - Inference Engine API (`InferenceEngine::CNNNetwork`) also applied some conversion rules for input and output precisions because of device plugins limitations.
 - Users need to specify input shapes during model conversions in Model Optimizer and work with static shapes in the application.

-OpenVINO™ introduces API 2.0 to align logic of working with model as it is done in the frameworks - no layout and precision changes, operates with tensor names and indices to address inputs and outputs.
-OpenVINO Runtime is composed of Inference Engine API used for inference and nGraph API targeted to work with models, operations.
-The API 2.0 has common structure, naming convention styles, namespaces, removes duplicated structures.
-See [How to migrate to OpenVINO API 2.0](common_inference_pipeline.md) for details.
+OpenVINO™ introduces API 2.0 (also called OpenVINO API v2) to align the logic of working with model as it is done in the frameworks - no layout and precision changes, operates with tensor names and indices to address inputs and outputs.
+OpenVINO Runtime is composed of Inference Engine API used for inference and nGraph API targeted to work with models and operations.
+API 2.0 has common structure, naming convention styles, namespaces, and removes duplicated structures.
+See [Changes to Inference Pipeline in OpenVINO API v2](common_inference_pipeline.md) for details.

 > **NOTE**: Most important is that your existing application can continue working with OpenVINO Runtime 2022.1 as it used to be, but we recommend migration to API 2.0 to unlock additional features like [Preprocessing](../preprocessing_overview.md) and [Dynamic shapes support](../ov_dynamic_shapes.md).